 About this KitchenAid Slow Cooker

 The KitchenAid 6-qt slow cooker is a very nice-looking appliance.
-In which you will be able to prepare and cook large roasts with vegetables as well as smaller meals if the need arises.
+You will be able to prepare and cook large roasts with vegetables and smaller meals if the need arises.

-The casing is brushed stainless steel and the cool touch handles on the casing are black.
-There is a large black oval ceramic cooking insert complete with a glass lid, to hold in the moisture and a matching black and silver lifting handle.
+The casing is brushed stainless steel, and the cool touch handles on the casing are black.
+There is a large black oval ceramic cooking insert with a glass lid to hold moisture and a matching black and silver lifting handle.

-This slow cooker sports a very large LED-illuminated digital easy-to-read control display panel.
-This is the control panel where you will easily control your low, medium, high, or keep warm temperature settings.
+This slow cooker sports an extensive LED-illuminated digital, easy-to-read control display panel.
+This control panel allows you to easily control your low, medium, high, or keep-warm temperature settings.

-When cooking time is finished the slow cooker automatically transfers to the automatic “keep warm” setting for up to four hours.
+When cooking is finished, the slow cooker automatically transfers to the automatic “keep warm” setting for up to four hours.

-A benefit that really stands out for me is that the various temperature controls give you more even heat distribution with no hot spots.
+A benefit that stands out is that the various temperature controls give you more even heat distribution with no hot spots.

-Especially good for cooking dishes like oats or creamy main dishes.
-When cooking time is complete they come out creamier and smoother.
-Not dry, lumpy, and sticking to the bowl which is what happens when they boil away at a high temperature.
+It is perfect for cooking dishes like oats or creamy main dishes.
+When cooking time is complete, they come out creamier and smoother.
+They are not dry, lumpy, and sticking to the bowl, which is what happens when they boil away at a high temperature.

-This updated version of the large oval slow cooker is taller and narrower than other slow cookers on the market.
+This updated version of the large oval slow cooker is taller and narrower than other slow cookers.
 This is a real benefit when storing the cooker away.
-And is even more beneficial when you display this KitchenAid Slow Cooker on your countertop as it takes up a lot less room.
+It is even more beneficial to display this KitchenAid Slow Cooker on your countertop as it takes up much less room.

-The outer casing of this slow cooker really is stainless steel, not aluminum which is what some other brands offer.
+The outer casing of this slow cooker is stainless steel, not aluminum, which some other brands offer.
 The rubber feet on the bottom of the unit are great for not scratching counter surfaces and stabilizing the cooker.

 KitchenAid Slow Cooker Problems

-There we a couple of reports of the lid not fitting properly, which were immediately replaced by the manufacturer at their cost.
+There were a couple of reports of the lid not fitting correctly, which were immediately replaced by the manufacturer at their cost.

-Some said that the low-temperature setting was too low and the high-temperature setting also too low, others responded by saying it is a slow cooker for slow cooking.
+Some said the low-temperature setting was too low and the high-temperature setting too low.
+Others responded by saying it is a slow cooker for slow cooking.

-If you require assistance using your slow cooker you can access the KitchenAid slow cooker manual by clicking here.
+If you require assistance using your slow cooker, you can access the KitchenAid slow cooker manual.

 What I Think of this 6-quart Slow Cooker

 The KitchenAid slow cooker temperatures are the real standout winners for me.
 No more burnt or stuck food after leaving the cooker on all day.
-Just food cooked the correct way and ready to serve.
+Just cook the food the correct way, and it is ready to serve.

 Cooking anything from oats, beans, bone broth, beef stew, pulled pork, meatballs, melting chocolate, and any recipe you want to prepare, this slow cooker doesn’t overcook or dry meals out.

-This KitchenAid slow cooker with a standard lid or split lid really is a slow cooker.
-Because the low-temperature setting really does mean you can cook traditional slow-cooked meals.
-It is everything you would expect in a slow cooker and so much more…
+This KitchenAid slow cooker with a standard lid or split lid is a slow cooker.
+Because the low-temperature setting does mean you can cook traditional slow-cooked meals.
+It is everything you would expect in a slow cooker and much more.

 This product comes complete with a one-year warranty.
 As well as the reported high standard of customer service from KitchenAid.
 Which gives us peace of mind when purchasing any product.